xlucas/ovh-api-creds/README.md

 # ovh-api-creds

-A tiny CLI to manage OVH API credentials
+A tiny CLI to help you generate your first OVH API credentials

 ## Installation